 - In a fixed annuity, you get a guaranteed rate of return based on current interest rates and periodic payments in a fixed amount based on your account value at the time you decide to receive income.
 These payments can last a certain amount of time, like 20 years, or for life or the lives of you and your spouse.
 The longer the payments are set to last, the less the payment amount will be.

-- An indexed annuity gives you the chance of earning a greater return than a fixed annuity typically based on the performance of the S&P 500 index.
-However, that greater return is capped and is usually no more than 8%.
+- A fixed index annuity gives you the chance of earning a greater return than a fixed annuity typically based on the performance of the S&P 500 index.
+However, Fixed Index Annuities credit interest to your annuity based on a formula (determined by the insurance company and outlined in your contract) that decides how additional interest from the index is calculated and credited to your contract value.
 Indexed annuities also guarantee a minimum contract value, regardless of index performance.

-- A variable annuity gives you the option of investing your payments in the market (typically mutual funds) and earning an unlimited return.
+- A variable annuity gives you the option of investing your premiums in professionally managed portfolios, therefore offering greater growth potential.
 However, you can also lose money based on how your investments perform, and just as your rate of return varies, your income will as well.

 Term life insurance provides protection for only a specified period of time – usually 10, 15, 20 or 30 years.
 There is no cash value associated with term life coverage, which is why premiums are often lower than for other types of insurance.
 Some term life policies may offer greater flexibility such as terms for return of premium and the potential to convert to whole life insurance.